Table of Contents Contents

 Online Only Banks and Debit Cards

 Just like with a traditional bank, you can use the funds that are in a traditional bank account from your debit card.
-While many of the credit cards from virtual banks will issue you a digital card before you receive your physical card, it isn’t the same with debit cards.
+While many credit cards from virtual banks will issue you a digital card before you receive your physical card, it isn’t the same with debit cards.
 While you won’t receive a temporary card like you would if you went to a branch, you’ll still receive your card quite quickly since it’s issued immediately.

 Is Online Banking Safe?